 Dixie ex-con Finn Abernathy, a genius, joins the team and impresses even Bones.
 He has to face hard questions about his past and morality but soon bonds with initially hostile Hodges.
 The case is that of a female eating competitions champion, whose corpse is being eaten from the inside by a live snake.
 Booth concentrates on her rivals for the impending Gluttony Games, a premiere with a $10,000 prize, her husband and hard-handed manager Brian Tobin.
 Everyone tries to make Bones understand she must take account of Booth's emotions as a proud father-to-be.

-Toy company designer Cortez's corpse is found in a dumpster, decomposed inside plastic wrapping, with an equally crushed vintage copy of the company's top model, Prince Charmain.
+Toy company designer Debra Cortez's corpse is found at a dump site, decomposed inside plastic wrapping, with an equally crushed vintage copy of the company's top model, Prince Charmington.
 The team grills her brother Rick, who was fired from a menial job, her rival designer Lawrence Deighton, boyfriend-doll model Brock Vorback and the CEO Bianca Chiverton.
 Sweets is determined to earn an FBI gun license, which unleashes stressing attention; mainly from worried Booth and excited Daisy.
-Meanwhile young and near-parents wrestles with buying and assembling baby toys.
+Meanwhile young and soon-to-be parents wrestle with buying and assembling baby toys.

 Post staff finds several mail boxes filled with goo - actually a chopped-up human corpse.
 Their address labels were deliberately messed up so as to strand them in a specialized post office, but a code traces them to a local Ship 'n' Print, where one employee is missing and proved to be the victim.
 Most of his colleagues resigned after jointly winning a fortune in the lottery.
 Sweets helps cut trough their endless lies.
 Booth gets a surprise visit from grandpa, on account of the death of Seeley's ever-absent father, which he's most unwilling to discuss.
 Bones leaves ...